SiyiPriscaYang/BP_SSF_Decoder/README.md

 ```
 Grospellier, A., Grouès, L., Krishna, A., & Leverrier, A. (2021).
 "Combining hard and soft decoders for hypergraph product codes."
 Quantum Journal, volume 5, page 432.
 [DOI:10.22331/q-2021-04-15-432](https://doi.org/10.22331/q-2021-04-15-432)
 ```
 For QLDPC codes with large codeword lengths, directly running BP decoders with post-processing schemes like OSD can be computationally expensive.
-Alternatively, using a BP-SSF decoder first to collect a small set of error vectors that result in decoding failures, followed by a more advanced BP+OSD decoder, can significantly reduce simulation time.
+Alternatively, using a BP+SSF decoder first to collect a small set of error vectors that result in decoding failures, followed by a more advanced BP+OSD decoder, can significantly reduce simulation time.

 # Compilation of the Decoder
 The file `nonbinary_decoder_simulation_degenerate2.cpp` is the main file.
 Run the following code at the terminal to compile it and obtain an executable `qldpc_nb_deg2_th`: